- 1 INTRODUCTION:

 The place is not the only physical movement of products from manufacturers to customers but also about the case of access to products, the way they are displayed, and the environment in which they are presented.
 The marketers may adopt different channels of intermediaries to reach the end-user.
 The choice of distribution channel is affected by several factors.

 The channels of distribution denote the intermediaries involved in the process whereby a product passes from the manufacturer to consumers.
-It is very important for producers to involve middlemen in order to reach consumers.
+Producers need to involve middlemen to reach consumers.
 Firstly, middlemen reduce the problems of both producers and consumers.
 Secondly, they help in distributing products over a large area.

 Selling Directly To Consumers Chain: